An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Asymptotic Normality in Stochastic Blockmodels

-where $t_k$ is the unique solution to the fixed-point equation defined in \cref{fixedpoint}. \end{theorem} \cref{athreyaeigenvalueCLT,faneigenvalueCLT} are not easy to directly compare.
-In \citet{fan_asymptotic_2020}, the authors do not consider a latent-space framework, so the eigenvalues of $\frac{1}{n} P$ need not converge.
-Since $P = X I_{p,q} X\t$, and the nonzero eigenvalues of a generic matrix product $MN$ are the same as the nonzero eigenvalues of the matrix product $NM$, the nonzero eigenvalues of $P$ are the same as those of $X\t X I_{p,q}$.
-If each row of $X$ is drawn from a latent position distribution, then $\frac{1}{n}X\t X \to \E[X_{1*} X_{1*}\t]$ almost surely, so the eigenvalues of $\frac{1}{n}P$ are converging to the eigenvalues of $\E[X_{1*} X_{1*}\t] I_{p,q}$.
-As a consequence, their results allow for more sparsity \emph{a priori} by only specifying a sequence of matrices $P = P_n$.
-In fact, they require that $n\rho_n = \omega(n^{\eta})$ for some $\eta > 0$, which is not as sparse as the $\log(n)$ information-theoretic threshold required for consistency in community detection but is significantly sparser than the fully dense regime studied in \citet{athreya_eigenvalues_2021}.
+\cref{athreyaeigenvalueCLT,faneigenvalueCLT}, while related, are difficult to directly compare with one another.
+For one, unlike \citet{athreya_eigenvalues_2021}, \citet{fan_asymptotic_2022} does not consider a latent-space framework, so the eigenvalues of $n^{-1} P$ need not converge.
+Since $P = X \ipq X\t$, and the nonzero eigenvalues of a generic matrix product $MN$ are the same as the nonzero eigenvalues of the matrix product $NM$, the nonzero eigenvalues of $P$ are the same as those of $X\t X \ipq$.
+If each row of $X$ is drawn from a latent position distribution, then $n^{-1} X\t X \to \E[X_{1*} X_{1*}\t]$ almost surely, so the eigenvalues of $n^{-1} P$ are converging to the eigenvalues of $\E[X_{1*} X_{1*}\t] \ipq$.
+As a consequence, \cref{faneigenvalueCLT} allows for more sparsity by only specifying a sequence of matrices $P = P_n$.
+Here, $n\rho_n = \omega(n^{\eta})$ for some $\eta > 0$, which is a more stringent condition than the $\log(n)$ information-theoretic threshold required for consistency in community detection but is significantly sparser than the fully dense regime studied in \citet{athreya_eigenvalues_2021}.
+A further important distinction is that \cref{athreyaeigenvalueCLT} is a \emph{joint} convergence result when the eigenvalues are almost surely asymptotically distinct, whereas \cref{faneigenvalueCLT} holds marginally, for each individual eigenvalue.
+That being said, the result in \citet{fan_asymptotic_2022} allows for significantly more general forms of the low-rank probability matrix $P$.

-In principle, the eigenvalue result in \cref{faneigenvalueCLT} should match \cref{athreyaeigenvalueCLT} under the conditions specified in the latter, though explicitly verifying this is technically involved.
-While the bias (centering) term in \citet{athreya_eigenvalues_2021} is computed directly, the bias term in \citet{fan_asymptotic_2020} is expressed \emph{implicitly} through the solution of a complex analytic fixed-point equation.
-On the other hand, the limiting variances are seen to be comparable since both stem from $U_{*k}\t (A - \E [A]) U_{*k}$, so one need only check that the biases match.
+Another impediment to explicitly comparing the above results is that, while the bias (centering) term in \citet{athreya_eigenvalues_2021} is computed directly, the bias term in \citet{fan_asymptotic_2022} is expressed implicitly through the solution of a complex analytic fixed-point equation, which is of order $n\rho_n$ from the discussion immediately following \cref{thm:fanCLT2}.
+On the other hand, the limiting variances are seen to be comparable since both stem from $U_{*k}\t (A - \E [A]) U_{*k}$ (which is of order $\rho_n$).